Table of contents

 - Be taken seriously – The university will treat all complaints seriously and will investigate allegations of sexual misconduct.

-- Access to university resources and support – All parties will have full access to campus services designed to assist in such cases, including the Bishop Wellness Center Health and Counseling Services, the Office of the Chaplains, the Office of Rights and Responsibilities (coordinates the hearing process), and the Office of the Dean of Campus Life.
+- Access to Willamette University resources and support – All parties will have full access to campus services designed to assist in such cases, including the Bishop Wellness Center Health and Counseling Services, the Office of the Chaplains, the Office of Rights and Responsibilities (coordinates the hearing process), and the Office of the Dean of Campus Life.

-- A fair process – The university will inform all parties about the investigation and adjudication processes and their options, rights, and responsibilities therein.
+- A fair process – The University will inform all parties about the investigation and adjudication processes and their options, rights, and responsibilities therein.

-- File a complaint with the police – The university will not discourage students from nor pressure students into taking legal action off campus.
+- File a complaint with the police – The University will not discourage students from nor pressure students into taking legal action off campus.

 Sexual Misconduct Adjudication Process – Administrative Hearing

 Administrative hearings will not follow a courtroom model, and formal rules of evidence will not be observed.
-Hearing Administrators will review in advance of the hearing all of the written materials provided to them by the Director of the Office of Rights & Responsibilities or designate.
+Hearing Administrators will review in advance of the hearing all of the written materials provided to them by the Director of the Office of Rights & Responsibilities or designee.
 The claimant and respondent will have reviewed or been provided the opportunity to review these materials prior to the hearing.
 The parties will be expected not to repeat undisputed details or non-material circumstances that would merely duplicate information contained in the Investigative Report or in other written materials.

 Evidentiary Standard: The preponderance of the evidence standard is used in determining whether or not a respondent charged with an allegation of sexual misconduct is responsible for a violation.
-The respondent is presumed not responsible for any violation unless or until responsibility is established by a conscientious and rational judgment on the whole record indicating it is more likely than not the alleged behavior occurred.
+The respondent is presumed not responsible for any violation unless responsibility is established by a conscientious and rational judgment on the whole record indicating it is more likely than not the alleged behavior occurred.

 Administrative Hearing Goals are: a) to allow both the claimant and the respondent the opportunity to present their experiences, discuss the investigative report, and to ask questions pertinent to the incident(s) in question; b) to have the matter considered and decided by an impartial panel; and c) to determine whether a violation of University Standards of Conduct has occurred and if so, determine appropriate sanctions.